pradeep3sep/interviewquestion/README JavaScript.md

 - 👉 Rule 4) simple function ( this refers to window object, undefined in strict mode )
 - 👉 Rule 5) multiple rules ( Higher rule has given priority )
 - 👉 Rule 6) arrow function ( inherits "this" from its outer function )
+- 👉 Rule 7) IFFE ( inherits "this" of global object )
 - 👉 Miscellaneous important things about "this"